MatheusJCastro/meafs/docs/manual.rst

 MEAFS uses the *dill* library to create sessions of the current loaded values.
 Sessions can be saved and opened, or a new empty one can be created.
-Note that creating a new session will erase all the values, save the current one before doing this.
+Note that creating a new session will erase all current values, save them before doing this.

 .. _auto_save_manual: